HiDefTextiles/HiDefKnits/RANNIS/WorkPlan.md

 4. 3D modelling of garment where the mannequin is on movement.

 ### Project tasks and participants
-Ólafur Þór Magnússon is the core developer of all 3D modelling deliverables.
+Ólafur Þór Magnússon is the core developer of all 3D modeling deliverables.

 ## 7 University of Iceland Research Project
 ###### Responsible: Tómas Philip Rúnarsson